lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## adversarial and stochastic
 - adversarial and stochastic inputs to automated coordinated decision making (indeterminate incompetence and malice

+## operationally defining cases for indeterminate-incompetence-and-malice as part of system collapse
+- reporting (sometimes reified) items that do not exist, and
+- denying reports of items that do exist)

 # Security: Types of 'encryption' that cannot be broken:
 - one time pads
 - navigation-blind OS